Qt

 27

-28 The Qt QML Compiler module offers the QQmlSA framework which provides tools
+28 The Qt Qml Compiler module offers the QQmlSA framework which provides tools

 29 for static analysis of QML code.
 These tools can help ensure syntactic